cloudmesh-community/sp19-222-97/project-report/report.md

 ## Dataset
 ---
 The data used within this project was primarily extrapolated from data of the winner results from the Tetris World Championships.
 Due to the fact that previous years represent data as only image screenshots of spreadsheets, the data had to be manually transcribed into other comma-separated value spreadsheets.
-Although painstaking, we managed to extract rank, year, rounds played, and composite score from the entries from 2012-2018.

-:wave: did you extrapolate your data? if so why and how?
+The data was extrapolated from the spreadsheets into a Google Spreadsheet and saved into a comma-sepearted value file.
+Extrapolated entries included a player's name, composite score, rank, rounds won, and the year the game took place.

 ## Results
 ---
 To put the results into better interpration, there are various mathematical ideas that can help explain the actual importance or usefulness of relationships shown.
 Most importantly when it comes to our experiment is the following for linear regression models and data trees.

-* __Correlation Coefficient.__ Denoted by _R_, a correlation coefficient measures the strength of linear relationships of a scatter plot.
+* __Correlation Coefficient.__ Denoted by _R_, a correlation coefficient measures the strength of linear relationships of a scatter plot. _R_ is calculated as the
+* __Determination Coefficient.__ Denoted by _R^2_, the coefficient of determination how much variation of data has been explained by the model.
+SITE THIS.

-The following table shows various other points of data, including the _R_ value as well.
+The following table shows various other points of data, including the _R_ and _R^2_ values as well.

 : Linear Regressor {#tbl:lin-reg}